ironsheep/P2-vscode-langserv-extension/README.md

    - Status Bar control for enable/disable of debug() compilation.
    - Status Bar control of download to RAM or FLASH.
    - Status Bar control over which PropPlug to use.
+   - Settings for selecting default and workspace-specific compiler

 ### Up next
 We are working on the next updates: